Nagarjuna: Classical Nyāya–Vaiśeṣika Responses

+These responses show that Madhyamaka operates not as a marginal scepticism but as a persistent pressure that forces systematic refinement of realist epistemology.

+Historical and Philosophical Consequences

+The significance of Nāgārjuna’s engagement with Nyāya and Vaiśeṣika lies in its role as a structural dialectical force within Indian philosophy.
+Rather than replacing realist ontology, Madhyamaka destabilises the assumption that ontology must be grounded in intrinsic existence.

+This produces a sustained reciprocal dynamic in which both Buddhist and Brahmanical systems refine their accounts of cognition, inference, and metaphysical explanation in response to each other.

 Comparative philosophy

 Hinduism

-Nāgārjuna was fully acquainted with the classical Hindu philosophies of Samkhya and even the Vaiseshika.
-Nāgārjuna assumes a knowledge of the definitions of the sixteen categories as given in the Nyaya Sutras, the chief text of the Hindu Nyaya school, and wrote a treatise on the pramanas where he reduced the syllogism of five members into one of three.
-In the Vigrahavyavartani Karika, Nāgārjuna criticises the Nyaya theory of pramanas (means of knowledge).
+Nāgārjuna was fully acquainted with the classical Hindu philosophies of Samkhya, Nyaya and Vaiseshika.
+Nāgārjuna assumes a knowledge of the definitions of the sixteen categories as given in the Nyaya Sutras, the chief text of the Nyaya school, and wrote a treatise on the pramanas where he reduced the syllogism of five members into one of three.
+In the Vigrahavyavartani, Nāgārjuna criticises the Nyaya theory of pramanas (means of knowledge).